Texas Municipal Utilities Association

 Article IV – Regional Organization

-Section 4.01.
-Regions.
-The Texas Municipal Utilities Association shall be divided on a geographical basis into eight (8) regions which divide the fifteen (15) Texas Municipal League Districts.
-The eight (8) regions of the Association shall be numbered and named as follows, or until such time as permanent name(s) be selected by a majority of Active Members from each region:
+The Texas Municipal Utilities Association shall be divided on a geographical basis into five (5) regions which divide the fifteen (15) Texas Municipal League Districts.
+The five (5) regions of the Association shall be numbered and named as follows, or until such time as permanent name(s) be selected by a majority of Active Members from each region:

 Section 4.02.
 Official Map.
 The Texas Municipal Utilities Association “Regional Map of the State of Texas” is hereby made an official part of the Constitution of the Association.

 Article V – Memberships